 This cover, which comes courtesy of The Company Store, is crafted from 100 percent organic combed cotton—a super-soft knit fabric that has “lazy Sunday morning” written all over it.
 Available in five colors (our fave is the calming blue hue), this duvet cover is also machine washable so you won't have to lug it to the dry cleaners any time soon.

-Urban Outfitters Samantha Embroidered Floral Duvet Cover
+Best Budget: Urban Outfitters Samantha Embroidered Floral Duvet Cover